 Thymomas and thymic carcinomas are most common in people between the ages of 50 and 60.
 But children and elderly people can also get these tumours.

-The tumours vary in how they behave.
+Thymoma’s can vary in how they behave.
 Some grow very slowly.
-Others grow more quickly and can spread to the lungs or the covering of the lungs (the pleura).
-It's very unusual for them to spread anywhere else in the body.
+Others grow faster and can spread to the lungs or the covering of the lungs (the pleura).
+It's very unusual for them to spread anywhere else in your body.